 - Actively develop a diplomatic strategy

-- Introduce realistic solutions for management of current global crises.
+- Introduce realistic solutions to manage current global crises

 - Foreign Service